Equipment

 Load capacity

 Load-carrying capacity is a major factor in forklift pricing since it defines how the truck can be used.
-The greater the forklift’s load-carrying capacity, the higher the price.
+Higher load capacities command higher prices.
 A 10,000 lb. capacity truck’s price may be double that of a 5,000 lb. capacity truck.
 Carefully consider the load capacity you need.

 Fuel type